Tones on Tail

-Tones on Tail was a British post-punk band formed in 1982, originally as a musical side project of Daniel Ash of the gothic rock group Bauhaus.
+Tones on Tail were a British post-punk band formed in 1982, originally as a musical side project of Daniel Ash of the gothic rock group Bauhaus.
 Their music was described by one critic as "doom-and-dance-pop."

 History

 While still a member of Bauhaus, Ash formed Tones on Tail early in 1982, originally as a duo with Glenn Campling, an art school friend and flatmate who had also been a roadie for Bauhaus.
 The band's name was a reference to the way calibration tones were recorded on the "tail" of reel-to-reel tape.

 The pair issued their debut eponymous EP on 4AD in March 1982, followed by the single "There's Only One!", released by Beggars Banquet Records on 24 September.
 Ash sang and played guitar, Campling played bass, and both played percussion and keyboards.
 After the break-up of Bauhaus in 1983, Ash and Campling were joined by Bauhaus's drummer Kevin Haskins and the band became a full-time concern for all three members.
 Their first release as a trio was the Burning Skies EP, issued by Situation Two on 6 May 1983.